Jopyth/MMM-Remote-Control/README.md

 Create custom buttons in the web interface.
 See the [Custom Menus Guide](docs/guide/custom-menus.md) for details.

-Copy `custom_menu.example.json` to your MagicMirror `config/` folder, rename it, and add to your config:
+Copy `custom_menu.example.json` to your MagicMirror `config/` directory, rename it, and add to your config:

 ```js
     customMenu: "custom_menu.json",